Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Model

-In this work, we study the ES3 of the ternary SC system under the pseudo-Hermitian conditions.
-For the convenience of following calculations, we give the corresponding matrix form $H$ of the non-Hermitian Hamiltonian $\mathcal{H}$ in Eq.~(\ref{original-Hamiltonian}) via the relation $\mathcal{H}=\alpha^\dag H\alpha$, with $\alpha=(a_1,a_2,a_3)^T$ and
+In this work, we study the third-order ES of the SC circuit under the pseudo-Hermitian conditions.
+For the convenience of following calculations, we give the corresponding matrix form $H$ of the non-Hermitian Hamiltonian $H_{\rm eff}$ in Eq.~(\ref{efftive-Hamiltonian2}) via the relation $H_{\rm eff}=\alpha^\dag H\alpha$, with $\alpha=(a_1,a_2,a_3)^T$ and

-If the SC system possesses the pseudo-Hermiticity, the non-Hermitian Hamiltonian $H$ has either (i) three real eigenvalues or (ii) one real eigenvalue and two complex-conjugate eigenvalues~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}.
-This energy-spectrum property of the pseudo-Hermitian Hamiltonian equals to that the non-Hermitian Hamiltonian $H$ and its complex-conjugate matrix $H^*$ have same eigenvalues~\cite{Zhang19}, i.e., $|H-\lambda I|=|H^*-\lambda I|=0$, where $I$ is an identity matrix and $\lambda$ is the eigenvalue of the Hamiltonian $H$.
+If the SC circuit possesses the pseudo-Hermiticity, the three eigenvalues of the non-Hermitian matrix $H$ are all real or one real and other two constituting a complex-conjugate pair~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}.
+This energy-spectrum property of the pseudo-Hermitian Hamiltonian equals to that the non-Hermitian matrix $H$ and its complex-conjugate matrix $H^*$ have the same eigenvalues~\cite{Zhang19}, i.e., $|H-\lambda I|=|H^*-\lambda I|=0$, where $I$ is an identity matrix and $\lambda$ is the eigenvalue of the non-Hermitian matrix $H$.
 Using the relation $|H-\lambda I|=|H^*-\lambda I|$, we can obtain the pseudo-Hermitian conditions,

 where $\delta_{1(2)}=\omega_{1(2)}-\omega_3$ is the frequency detuning of cavity 1 (cavity 2) from cavity 3.
 Under the pseudo-Hermitian conditions, the characteristic secular equation $|H-\lambda I|=0$ is reduced to